gfurlich/Projects/readme.md

 ### File : Projects/readme.md
 ### Author : Greg Furlich

+## Digital Research Journal ##

+A static website created using Jekyll for the purpose of a digital research journal.
+Contains the markdown, html, and sass files used to format and design the website using Jekyll.

 ## PyRoot ##

 Example jupyter notebook for generating, plotting, and fitting data with PyRoot and Scipy.